 Only two gibbon songs were reliably heard during the five consecutive mornings spent on the listening posts: one solo song bout and one duet song bout.
 Both occurred at the same time (10:17-10:42) to the northeast of LP1, and both were heard from that LP only.
-The distance of the solo song was estimated to be about 900 m, the duet song was estimated to be further away than 1 km.
-One possible song was recorded on 27 Nov LP2 (06:48-07:00) from a eastern direction and a distance of more than 1 km, but the wind made it impossible to identify reliably whether a gibbon song was heard or not.
+The distance of the solo song was estimated to be about 900 m, the duet song was estimated to be more than than 1 km away.
+One possible song was recorded on 27 Nov. at LP2 (06:48-07:00) at a distance of over 1 km towards the east, but the wind made it impossible to identify reliably whether a gibbon song was actually heard or not.
 In any case, calling rate was very low during this survey.
 The possible reasons for this are discussed further below.